 IgE is involved in allergic reactions and immune responses to helminths and protozoan pathogens.

 Avidity is a measure of the total binding strength.
 As IgM can exist as a pentameric form, it has the highest avidity.

 91. d (IgG> IgA >IgM > IgD >IgE)

 About 70-80% of the immunoglobulins in the blood are IgG and IgE is the least abundant immunoglobulin in the serum.

 Mature B cells have both immunoglobulin M (IgM) and IgD types of BCRs and IgM type BCRs are more common.

-Opsonization of bacteria takes place when immunoglobulin G (IgG) molecules bind to specific epitopes on bacterial surface antigens through the antigen-binding site leaving the Fc region exposed.
-Phagocytes possess Fc gamma receptors and therefore can bind to the Fc-coated bacteria and internalize them.
+Bacteria Opsonization occurs when immunoglobulin G (IgG) molecules bind to specific epitopes on bacterial surface antigens through the antigen-binding site, leaving the Fc region exposed.
+Phagocytes possess Fc gamma receptors and can bind to the Fc-coated bacteria and internalize them.